legno9/MetamedicsVR_TechnicalTest_AngelFormosoCaamano/README.md

-# MetamedicsVR_TechnicalTest_AngelFormosoCaamano

-# Procedural Path Generation in Unity
+# Procedural Path Generation in Unity by Ángel Formoso Caamaño.

 This project demonstrates a procedural path generation system in Unity, designed to create dynamic and varied paths within a grid-based chunk system.
 The system is implemented using C# scripts and Unity's editor tools to allow for easy customization and testing.